Let’s cut to the chase and ask the big question:

-They offer intense DELE preparation courses.
-There are six individual courses, one for each exam level.
+The DELE preparation courses they offer are intense, to say the least.
+There are six individual ones, one for every exam level.

 The courses take place in Malaga, Spain and consist of 20 lessons each.

-The maximum number of students per course is five so there are lots of opportunity for individualized attention.
-The minimum age to enroll in the courses is 14.
+The maximum number of students per course is five, so there are lots of opportunities for individualized attention, and anyone 14 or older can enroll.

-Españolé is a Spanish school located in Valencia, Spain.
-They stress culture learning as well as language learning at the school.
+Españolé is a Spanish school located in Valencia, Spain that stresses culture learning as well as language learning at the school.

-The Taronja School is an official DELE exam center that offers intensive exam preparation courses, located in Valencia, Spain.
+The Taronja School is an official DELE exam center that offers intensive exam preparation courses in Valencia, Spain.

-They don’t offer courses for A1 or A2 because they feel that those exams are relatively easy for anyone with a basic Spanish language knowledge to pass.
+However, they don’t offer courses for A1 or A2 because they feel that those exams are relatively easy for anyone with basic Spanish knowledge to pass.

-Additionally, they don’t offer C2 coursework because at that level, they believe, you need individualized preparation.
-For those e,xams they suggest taking private lessons with them.
+Additionally, they don’t offer C2 coursework because they believe you need individualized preparation at that level.
+For those exams, they suggest taking private lessons with them.